MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.it-IT/Lync/LyncServer/migrate-dial-in-access-numbers.md

   - Possono essere risequenziati nell'area tramite il cmdlet Set-CsDialinConferencingAccessNumber con il parametro Priority.

-È necessario completare la migrazione dei numeri di accesso esterno che puntano a un pool di Lync Server 2010 prima di rimuovere il pool di Lync Server 2010.
-Se non si completa la migrazione come descritto nella procedura seguente, le chiamate in arrivo ai numeri di accesso avranno esito negativo.
+You must finish migrating dial-in access numbers that point to a Lync Server 2010 pool before you decommission the Lync Server 2010 pool.
+If you do not complete dial-in access number migration as described in the following procedure, incoming calls to the access numbers will fail.

 <div>